daattali/beautiful-jekyll/_posts/2023-04-24-monolithic-to-ddd.md

 One way to use Azure Functions in an on-premises environment is to use Azure Functions Runtime, which is an open-source, cross-platform runtime that enables you to run Azure Functions on-premises or in other non-Azure environments.
 With Azure Functions Runtime, you can develop, test, and run Azure Functions locally, and then deploy them to an on-premises environment.

-Another way to use Azure App Service in an on-premises environment is to use Azure App Service on Azure Stack, which is an extension of Azure App Service that enables you to run App Service on your own hardware, in your own datacenter.
+One way to use Azure App Service in an on-premises environment is to use Azure App Service on Azure Stack, which is an extension of Azure App Service that enables you to run App Service on your own hardware, in your own datacenter.
 With Azure App Service on Azure Stack, you can develop and deploy web and mobile apps on your own infrastructure, while still taking advantage of the features and benefits of Azure App Service.

 In addition to these options, you can also use other Azure services, such as Azure DevOps and Azure Virtual Machines, to build and deploy applications in an on-premises environment that integrate with Azure Functions and Azure App Service.